nlasheras/aoc-2021/README.md

 ### Day 23

 Managed to get the *part 1* answer using the A* implementation but my approach doesn't seem to work for part 2.

+After cleaning up the implementation I spotted some wrong assumptions I made and got the correct answer for both.

 ### Day 24